openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_31.jpg" height="375">
 </p>

 21. **Careful!** Put a lens tissue in front of the flashlight to dim it before you look into the strong light.
 Then look through the eyepiece lens.
 Note: because the LED is very strong, the effect of the AD is not so apparent.
 :star: With the eyepiece we observe the Sample Plane imaged on the PIP.
 The diaphragms will have the same effect as we observed in the previous steps.
 First: both apertures open.
 Second: FD closed, AD open.
 Here we see the issue caused by the super bright light source - we should see the image only in the very bright region and not around it.
 Third: FD open, AD closed.
 Fourth: both apertures closed.
 Here we see the issue caused by the super bright light source - we should see the image only in the very bright region and not around it.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_32.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_33.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_34.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_35.jpg" height="375">
 </p>

 :star: Note that you cannot put your eye anywhere behind the eyepiece.
 To maximize the field of view, your iris (the pupil of the eye) must match the so-called Ramsden disc.
 This is the smallest diameter of the light beam coming from the eyepiece.
 You can find it using a piece of paper and tracing the Light that emerges from the eyepiece.
 The smallest spot is roughly in the focal plane of the eyepiece (If your microscope is properly aligned).

 22. Place the Eye Cube behind the eyepiece.
 On the back of the "Eye" you can see the image similarly as it's formed on your retina.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_36.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_37.jpg" height="375">
 </p>

 23. **This is an aligned compound infinity-corrected microscope with proper Köhler illumination**.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_38.jpg" height="375">
 </p>

 24. Place the RasPi Camera in the PIP and switch on the UC2-GUI on the RasPi.
 The field of view of the camera is much smaller than the one of the eye or with the paper screen.
 Align the camera to see a sharp image (II.
 Focussing Trick).
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_39.jpg" height="375">
 </p>

-#### Field set and Aperture set of conjugate planes
+### :star: Field set and Aperture set of conjugate planes
-:star: In any imaging system there are two important sets of planes: Field set, containing the images of the object and the Field diaphragm and Aperture set, containing the images of the light source and the Aperture diaphragm.
+In any imaging system there are two important sets of planes: Field set, containing the images of the object and the Field diaphragm and Aperture set, containing the images of the light source and the Aperture diaphragm.
 Those two sets are mathematically related to each other by Fourier transform.
 Both sets therefore contain all the information of the image and the image can be manipulated in either of them.
 In order to observe both sets of planes simultaneously, we can build a side arm and image the BFP there.
 The Aperture set of conjugate planes: Lamp filament, Aperture diaphragm, Back Focal Plane of the objective, Exit pupil of the eye.
 The BFP will be imaged in the side arm.
 <p align="center">